grafana/tempo/docs/sources/tempo/configuration/_index.md

         # (matches the original polling behavior).
         # Default 1
         [blocklist_poll_tolerate_consecutive_errors: <int>]

+        # The number of tenants to poll concurrently.
+This will multiply the
+        number of Go routines created created by any backend calls, and so users should be mindful of raising this too high.
+        # Default 5
+        [tenant_poll_concurrency: <int>]

         # Cache type to use.
 Should be one of "redis", "memcached"
         # Example: "cache: memcached"